Glenn Kirschner: Career

-Upon entering active duty as an Army JAG, Kirschner served his first tour at Fort Richardson (Alaska), serving as an Army prosecutor.
-In that capacity he investigated and prosecuted court-martial cases and served as legal advisor to the post's many commanding officers.
+Upon entering active duty as a Judge Advocate General officer, Kirschner completed his first tour as an Army prosecutor at Fort Richardson in Alaska.
+In that capacity, he investigated and prosecuted court-martial cases and served as legal advisor to the post's many commanding officers.
 After three years in that assignment, Kirschner was transferred to the U.S. Army's Legal Services Agency in Falls Church, Virginia, where he served as a government appellate attorney handling criminal appeals of court-martial convictions.
-In that assignment, Kirschner handled espionage and death penalty cases among others.
+These included espionage and death penalty cases.

-After more than six years of active duty service, Kirschner was honorably discharged from the Army at the rank of captain.
+Following more than six years of active duty service, Kirschner was honorably discharged from the Army at the rank of captain.
 In June 1994, he joined the United States Attorney for the District of Columbia office as an assistant U.S. Attorney.

-After a few early rotational assignments, Kirschner joined the US Attorney Office (USAO) Homicide Section led at the time by Robert Mueller.
+After a few early rotational assignments, Kirschner joined the U.S. Attorney Office (USAO) Homicide Section, led at the time by Robert Mueller.
 Kirschner spent 24 years at the DC USAO, prosecuting lengthy RICO trials in DC Federal Court and murder/conspiracy/obstruction of justice cases in DC Superior Court.
-Kirschner prosecuted more than 50 murder trials, served as Deputy Chief of the Homicide Section for four years, and was Chief of the Homicide Section from 2004 to 2010.
+In addition to prosecuting more than 50 murder trials, Kirschner was Chief of the Homicide Section from 2004 to 2010.
 He retired from the US Attorney's office on June 1, 2018.

-Kirschner received the Harold J. Sullivan Award for Fairness, Ethics and Trial Excellence in 2017 and the John F. Evans Award for Trial Excellence in 2001, both from the Assistant U.S. Attorney's Association; the John F. Evans Award for Trial Excellence, the Chief of Police Medal of Honor in 2009 and 2010 from the Washington DC Metropolitan Police Department, and was inducted as a fellow into the American College of Trial Lawyers in 2018.
-Notable cases include:

-U.S. v.
-London Ford - A landmark gang case involving the District of Columbia's first urban warfare theory of homicide liability.
+Notable cases in which Kirschner has worked include: